TechnoAndy/Multiple-Choice-Quiz-JavaScript/README.md

 ## How to Play

 - Select the correct answer and move to the next question
-- Don't answer withing 10 seconds and move to the next question
+- Don't answer within 10 seconds and move to the next question
 - *Score is displayed at the end

 ## Installation